stefanodipierro/django-nextjs-blog/memory-bank/progress.md

 - Complete implementation of homepage with featured posts and infinite scroll
 - Enhanced Django admin interface with modern UI and improved functionality
 - Successfully implemented custom template tags for admin dashboard statistics
 - Created cross-platform compatible Docker workflow that works on both Windows and Linux
+- Successfully implemented scheduled post publishing with Celery for automated content delivery
+- Enhanced category filtering with dynamic data fetching for improved user experience